Jeffrey-Sardina/PacaisteTeanga/README.md

 Version 0.1

 I am writing this package in Irish.
 I'm doing it because I love Irish and I'd like to see it enjoy more use online.
-I do not think there is a lot of code written in Irish, but I'd loike to help change that, even in a little way.
+I do not think there is a lot of code written in Irish, but I'd like to help change that, even in a little way.
 Generally, the goal of this package is simple: to use language packs more easily in applications.
-Specifically, the package has a few funcitons:
+Specifically, the package has a few functions:
     To load language files
-    To link the same phrases in different languages together from language file data To quickly change languages and to display the changes immediately You may use this package freely, but plese give me credit.
+    To link the same phrases in different languages together from language file data To quickly change languages and to display the changes immediately You may use this package freely, but please give me credit.

 Good luck!
 --Siothrún (Jeffrey) Sardina